marcusv77/marcusv77/README.md

 ## About.ts

-### console.log("Hello everybody");
+### console.log("About me");
-My name is **`Marcus Fernandes`** and this is my github.
+Hello everybody, my name is **`Marcus Fernandes`** and this is my github.
 I am currently studying Computer Science at the [Federal University of Ouro Preto](https://ufop.br/), where I participate in the scientific initiation project ([CRIC](https://database.cric.com.br/)) with the theme "Digital image processing applied to the evaluation of cells in Pap smears", it's a basis for publicly storing data of cell images cervical cancer in order to support the analysis of cervical cancer in the Pap smear.

 In addition to graduating and research student, I also dedicate my time to the financial market and to the development of web and mobile applications, working in a full stack way, whether for personal or freelance projects with the most diverse themes.